tferracina/ArDCA-Python/writeup.typ

 The maximum-entropy (MaxEnt) distribution for this system is exactly the Potts model.

 == Connection to statistical mechanics
-The Potts model is defined in the context of statistical mechanics, where it was introduced as a generalization of the Ising spin model.
-Both models were created to explore ferromagnetism and phase transitions.
+The Potts model is rooted in statistical mechanics, where it was introduced as a generalization of the Ising spin model.
+Both models were developed to study ferromagnetism and phase transitions.

 === Ising Model
 The Ising model @ising1925 describes a system of spins $sigma_i$ arranged on a lattice.
 Each spin can take one of two possible values: